Physics-Informed Inductive Biases for Voltage Prediction in Distribution Grids: Introduction

 Inductive biases are assumptions embedded in a model's architecture, training process, or data representation that guide learning toward specific solutions.
-For voltage prediction, relevant inductive biases include the integration of graph-based models, physical laws (e.g., power flow equations), or operational constraints.
-By incorporating these biases, models can better capture the underlying structure of the problem, leading to improved performance and robustness.
-Among inductive biases, physics-informed approaches have received particular attention.
-These models embed prior knowledge of the system's governing equations to enforce physical consistency in a supervised or unsupervised training regime.
+For voltage prediction, relevant inductive biases include the integration of graph-based models, physical laws, or operational constraints.
+These biases help models better capture the underlying structure of the problem, leading to improved performance and robustness.
+Among inductive biases, physics-informed approaches have received particular attention as they embed prior knowledge of the system's governing equations to enforce physical consistency in a supervised or unsupervised training regime.
 Nevertheless, most prior research has focused narrowly on equation-constrained losses, without investigating alternative ways of embedding physical knowledge.
-Moreover, little is known about the impact of these inductive biases on generalization performance, which is crucial for deployment in real-world grids where unseen configurations are the norm.
+Moreover, little is known about the empirical impact of these inductive biases on generalization performance, which is crucial for deployment in real-world grids where unseen configurations are the norm.

 In this work, we investigate the role of inductive biases in learning voltage prediction for distribution grids.
 Specifically, we analyze three classes of physics-informed inductive biases: \begin{enumerate} \item \textbf{Power-flow-constrained loss functions}, which incorporate the physical equations directly into the optimization objective. \item \textbf{Complex-valued neural networks}, which align model representations with the natural complex-valued structure of electrical quantities. \item \textbf{Task reframing as residual prediction}, where the model learns to approximate deviations from a baseline solver rather than absolute voltages. \end{enumerate}